Lionel Bowen

+Bowen was born in Sydney to a working-class family.
+He served in the Australian Army during World War II and subsequently studied law at the University of Sydney.
+He was elected mayor of Randwick in 1948 and served in the New South Wales Legislative Assembly from 1962 to 1969.
+Bowen was elected to the House of Representatives at the 1969 federal election, representing the seat of Kingsford Smith.
+He served as Postmaster-General (1972–1974), Special Minister of State (1973–1975) and Minister for Manufacturing Industry (1975) in the Whitlam government, before being elected deputy leader to Bill Hayden in 1977.
+He retained the position when Bob Hawke was elected leader in 1983 and became deputy prime minister after Labor won the 1983 election.
+He served as Minister for Trade (1983–1984) and Attorney-General (1984–1990) until his retirement from politics in 1990, and was later chair of the National Gallery of Australia.

-Personal life
+Early life

 Bowen was born in the Sydney suburb of Ultimo.
 His father left the family when Bowen was aged 10 years and Bowen's mother looked after her invalid brother and elderly mother, while working as a cleaner.
 Bowen was educated at Cleveland Street public school, Marcellin College Randwick and Sydney University where he graduated with a LLB in 1946 and became a solicitor.
 He served in the Second Australian Imperial Force from 1941 to 1945, reaching the rank of corporal.